11 Brainy Things to Do In Woods Hole MA: From Beaches to Laboratories

 A world center for Marine Biomedical and Environmental Science, Woods Hole MA draws island hoppers and brainy scientists to its almost-too-perfect-to-be-true fishing village environs.
 Research offices, labs, and ships sprawl throughout this tiny section of Falmouth, Massachusetts, and the best part about it is that some are open to the public.

-Woods Hole is the jumping-off point for Martha’s Vineyard.
+Woods Hole is also the jumping-off point for Martha’s Vineyard.
 The Steamship Authority loads cars and island-bound visitors from here.
 Great restaurants and inns round out a budget-friendly educational escape to this ersatz MIT By the Sea.

 Where is Woods Hole MA?